Validation of TOI-1221 b: A warm sub-Neptune exhibiting TTVs around a Sun-like star: Discussion

+We also looked into transit duration variations (TDVs) that may accompany TTVs. {\tt TTVFast} predicts small TDVs for most mass--orbit configurations, on the order of 1-10 minutes.
+Given the low SNR of single transits, individual fits of our data produce duration uncertainties on the order of $\sim$30 minutes.
+We do not achieve the timing precision necessary to draw conclusions about TDVs.

-Unfortunately, without any known transits of a second planet from which to determine a period, we are severely limited in what can currently be determined about an unseen perturber.
-Though we have a measure of the super-period of the TTV signal, both the super-period and the perturbing body's mass are degenerate with the specific orbital resonance and the proximity of the system to that exact resonance \citep{Lithwick_etal_2012}.
-We can only suggest that future searches of light curves or RV data sets on this target keep an eye out for signals near first-order resonances, both interior and exterior (e.g. periods of 2:1--45.84, 3:2--61.12, 4:3--68.76, 5:4--73.35, 4:5--114.60, 3:4--122.24, 2:3--137.52, and 1:2--183.36 days).
+For the time being, we can only suggest that future searches of light curves or RV data sets on this target keep an eye out for additional signals, particularly near first-order interior and exterior resonances (e.g. periods of 2:1--45.84, 3:2--61.12, 4:3--68.76, 5:4--73.35, 4:5--114.60, 3:4--122.24, 2:3--137.52, and 1:2--183.36 days).